Panos997/Projects/Bone X Ray Classification Using Deep Learning/README.md

 ## Overview

-Deep Learning Bone X-Ray Classification is a medical imaging project that uses Convolutional Neural Networks (CNNs) to classify bone X-ray images from the MURA dataset.
+Deep Learning Bone X-Ray Classification is an experimental medical imaging project focused on evaluating deep learning workflows for detecting abnormalities in bone X-ray images using the MURA dataset.

-The goal of the project is to explore how deep learning can assist in medical image analysis by automatically detecting abnormalities in bone X-rays.

-The project focuses on:

-- medical image preprocessing
-- deep learning classification
-- transfer learning experimentation
-- model evaluation
-- image-based abnormality detection
+The project was designed as a deep learning experimentation environment rather than a single fixed model implementation.

+The main objective was to explore how different CNN configurations, preprocessing approaches, and hyperparameter settings affect classification performance on musculoskeletal radiograph data.

-The system was developed and tested inside a Jupyter/Google Colab environment using TensorFlow and Keras.
+The project was developed and tested inside Google Colab using TensorFlow and Keras.

 ---

-# What the Project Does
+# Project Goal

-The project processes bone X-ray images from the MURA dataset and trains deep learning models to classify whether an image is:

-- normal
-- abnormal
+The goal of the project was to investigate how deep learning models can assist in medical image classification tasks by automatically identifying abnormal bone X-rays.

+Instead of simply training one model, the notebook focuses on experimentation and evaluation across multiple training configurations.

-The workflow includes:
+The experimentation process includes:

+- CNN architecture experimentation
-- dataset preprocessing
+- preprocessing workflows
+- hyperparameter tuning
-- train/validation/test splitting
+- optimizer comparison
+- activation function comparison
-- image preparation
+- dropout experimentation
+- batch normalization testing
-- CNN training
+- validation analysis
 - performance evaluation

-The project experiments with deep learning techniques for medical image classification and automated diagnosis support.
+The objective was to analyze which configurations perform better for bone X-ray abnormality classification.

 ---